medusajs/medusa-starter-default/src/subscribers/README.md

 The type of event that the subscriber subscribes to is passed as the first parameter to the `eventBusService.subscribe` and the eventhandler is passed as the second parameter.
 The types of events a service can emmit are described in the individual service.

-An eventhandler has one paramenter; a data `object` wich contain information relating to the event, including relevant `id's`.
+An eventhandler has one paramenter; a data `object` which contain information relating to the event, including relevant `id's`.
 The `id` can be used to fetch the appropriate entity in the eventhandler.